Embrace the Mother Road

 Litchfield Museum & Route 66 Welcome Center

 Exterior view of the Litchfield Museum & Route 66 Welcome CenterIf you’re looking for Route 66 in Litchfield, this is the place to start.
 Step back in time with an eclectic blend of artifacts from Litchfield and Route 66 history – including an ORIGINAL Route 66 road-sign.
-Located on the heart of Litchfield’s Route 66, all other Route 66 attractions are in walking distance or a short drive.
-More information is available at www.litchfieldmuseum.org.
+Located on the heart of Litchfield’s Route 66, all other Route 66 attractions are in walking distance or a short drive from it.
+More information is available at litchfieldmuseum.org.

 Read more >